fasnimo/sinatra_cocom/README.md

 Make sure you run the tests to check your work.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-complex-forms-associations' title='Sinatra and Active Record: Associations and Complex Forms'>Sinatra and Active Record: Associations and Complex Forms</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-complex-forms-associations'>Sinatra Complex Forms Associations</a> on Learn.co and start learning to code for free.</p>